 PHL is completely smoke-free indoors.
 There are no smoking rooms, lounges, or enclosed smoking areas in any of the seven terminals or on the secure airside.
 Smoking and vaping are confined to the marked outdoor areas along the terminal curbs.

-When you light up, use a designated outdoor zone and stand at least 25 feet from any building entrance, in line with PHL’s airport rules.
+When you light up, use a designated outdoor area and stand at least 25 feet from any building entrance, the distance set in PHL’s published airport rules for both smoking and vaping.
 Look for signage and ash receptacles near the exits.

 How PHL Is Laid Out

-PHL has seven adjoining terminal buildings set in a row: A-West, A-East, B, C, D, E and F. Terminals B and C share check-in and baggage halls and form the core American Airlines hub, with American also using gates in Terminals A and F. Terminal A-West handles most international departures and arrivals, while Terminal F is the regional and commuter terminal at the far end of the complex, linked to the others by a shuttle bus and an airside connector.
+PHL has seven adjoining terminal buildings set in a row: A-West, A-East, B, C, D, E and F. Terminals B and C share check-in and baggage halls and form the core American Airlines hub, with American also using gates in Terminals A and F. Terminal A-West handles most international departures and arrivals, and Terminal F is the regional and commuter terminal at the far end of the complex, linked to the others by a free airside shuttle bus and by the E–F connector on foot.

 Terminals A-West and A-East